brendanblackwood/RaidLootSeller/README.md

 Addon for managing auctioning off items in a raid.
 I wrote this to help my guild with sale runs where buyers have the option to buy loot that drops for gulid members.

 ## Usage
 Type `/rls` to see configuration options.
-Once you are ready to sell, just have your raid or party member **whisper you** the word "sell" then the item they want to put up for acution.
+Once you are ready to sell, just have your raid or party member **whisper you** the word "sell" then link the item they want to put up for acution.
 For example:

     sell [Sunfury Bow of the Phoenix]